Improved Universal Graphs for Trees: Introduction

 \section{Introduction}

 A graph $G$ is \emph{universal} for a class of graphs $\cal C$, if, up to isomorphism, $G$ contains every graph in $\cal C$ as a subgraph.
 The study of universal graphs was initiated by Rado in 1964 \cite{rado1964} and has flourished over the last six decades, see~\cite{ferber2016,johannsen2013,alon2000} for some recent work and further references.
-In this note, we discuss universal graphs with $n$ vertices for the class of trees with $n$ vertices, also known as \emph{tree-complete} graphs~\cite{sedlavcek1975,nebesky1975}.
+In this paper we consider universal graphs with $n$ vertices for the class of trees with $n$ vertices, also known as \emph{tree-complete} graphs~\cite{sedlavcek1975,nebesky1975}.
 Chung and Graham asked for the minimum number $s(n)$ of edges in a tree-complete graph in 1978~\cite{chung1978}.
 In the same paper, by bounding the degree sequence of any such graph, they established the lower bound $s(n) \geq\frac{1}{2}n\ln n -O(n)$.
 Moreover, using a recursive construction and improving over several previous results, they showed that $s(n)\leq \frac{7}{\ln 4}n \ln n+O(n)$ in \cite{chung1983}.
 In the following forty years, neither of the bounds was improved.
 However, recently the lower bound was pushed to $n\ln n-O(n)$~\cite{gyori2025}, where, instead of only considering the degree sequence, the authors counted the edges carefully and jointly for all embeddings.
-Shortly thereafter, Kim and Kim constructed unbalanced universal graphs, thereby improving the upper bound to $\frac{14}{3\ln 3}n \ln n+O(n)$~\cite{kim2025}.
-Subsequently, together with Kaul and Wood, they further improve this result to $\frac{14}{5\ln2}n \ln n +O(n)$ \cite{kaul2025universalgraphstreestreelike}.
-Hence, to date, the best bounds are
+The currently best upper bound is by Kaul et.~al.~\cite{kaul2025universalgraphstreestreelike}, who showed that $s(n)\le\frac{14}{5\ln2}n \ln n +O(n)$, and who improved upon~\cite{kim2025}.
+Hence, to date,